tum-ens/urbs/doc/api.rst

 .. currentmodule:: urbs

-This page contains the extracted urbs module and function docstrings.
-The section contains a brief model overview.
+This page contains the extracted `urbs.py` module and function docstrings.
+The first section contains a brief model overview.
+Members shows the annotated docstrings of all member functions, grouped by topic.

 Module
 ------